Breadcrumb

 Mandatory Evacuation

-The difference from an Evacuation Warning is that there is an immediate threat to life and is a lawful order issued by local authorities. this also means that the area will be closed to public access.
+The difference from an Evacuation Warning is that there is an immediate threat to life and is a lawful order issued by local authorities.
+This also means that the area will be closed to public access.
 This can happen at any time and may mean that you only have a few minutes to gather your loved ones including animals and pets and leave now.

 What to do